 Volunteer with ACTS

-Please feel free to contact ACTS’ Volunteer Coordinator, Shirley Couteau if you have any questions or need more information.
+Volunteers are needed for ACT’s Hunger Prevention Center, Prince William Food Rescue, and ACTS’ Thrift Store and Thrift Donation Center.
+Contact ACTS’ Volunteer Coordinator, Shirley Couteau if you have any questions about volunteering for ACTS.
 Shirley may be reached via email at email@example.com and/or by phone 703-441-8606 ext.
 212.

 Our amazing volunteers help us live our mission.

 Throughout Prince William County, volunteers for Domestic Violence Services are taking calls and assisting victims in finding safe shelter.
 Sexual Assault Services volunteers take calls, as well, directing victims, reporting options, and encouraging medical care.
 Volunteers for both Domestic Violence and Sexual Assault Services accompany victims in hospitals and in courtrooms, advocating for them and giving them support.